Ola Belle Reed Song School: A Songwriting Retreat

 Though Ola Belle’s music is steeped in traditional Appalachian sounds, they loan themselves to other treatments.
 Songwriters of other genres may want to expand their own work and versatility with this retreat.

-Workshop space is limited to fifteen participants; early registration is encouraged. $200 adults; $150 students.
+Workshop space is limited. $200 adults; $150 students.
 Tuition assistance and limited partial scholarships available.
 Contact the Ashe County Arts Council to reserve your space; credit cards are accepted.
 Call 336.846-2787 for more information or to register.